 In this work, we proposed a method that is able to learn complex high-dimensional policies by using examples from simple policies learned through reinforcement learning.
-In this manner, we were able to avoid requiring large amounts of data to learn complex policies.
+In this manner, we do not require large amounts of data to learn complex policies.
 Instead, we employed supervised learning techniques to mimic various behaviors of simple policies.

 To show the effectiveness of our method, we applied it to the problem of regrasping using tactile features.
-In particular, we used early grasp stability prediction during the initial phases of the grasp and a regrasping behavior that corrects failed grasps based on this prediction and improves over time.
+In particular, we used early grasp stability prediction during the initial phases of the grasp and a regrasping behavior that corrects failed grasps based on tactile perception and improves over time.